Proceeds of crime

 CPSPOC is a national service dedicated to asset recovery work.
 It owns the CPS Asset Recovery Strategy, which supports the Government’s Serious and Organised Crime Strategy, in its aim of substantially reducing the level of serious and organised crime affecting the UK and its interests.

-CPSPOC works with law enforcement agencies including the police, the National Crime Agency, Her Majesty’s Revenue & Customs and the Department for Work & Pensions, as well as Regional Asset Recovery Teams (multi-agency), Asset Confiscation Enforcement teams (police & NCA), HM Courts & Tribunal Service and the Home Office.
+CPSPOC works with law enforcement agencies including the police, the National Crime Agency, His Majesty’s Revenue & Customs and the Department for Work & Pensions, as well as Regional Asset Recovery Teams (multi-agency), Asset Confiscation Enforcement teams (police & NCA), HM Courts & Tribunal Service and the Home Office.

 How are the proceeds of crime recovered?